zeineb111/Linguistic-cues-for-Textual-classification/index.md

 ### Classification with MLP (Multi-Layer Perceptron)
 To approach this classification problem we first want to create a vector space for our documents.
-We opt for the usage of TF-IDF vectorizer to map our documents to vectors who have as features, the TF-IDF value of the most common set of words in the different news articles (2860 words which are the words that present in at least 1% of the documents).
+We opt for the TF-IDF vectorizer to map our documents to vectors who have as features the TF-IDF value of the most common set of words in the different news articles.
+We got 2860 words which are the words that are present in at least 1% of the documents.
 The choice of an MLP came naturally as it's extremely perfomant to approximate complex multivariate mappings in higher dimensional spaces.
-Before training, we normalized the datasets using the l2 norm.
+Before training, we normalized the datasets using the L2 norm.
 We then split the data randomly into 75% of train set and 25% of test set.

 **Model architecture:**
 We build a model with: